NKoonen/NewPriceList/README.md

 # New Price List Import for Prestashop

 This script lets you update prices based on reference of **Prestashop 1.7**.
+This also includes the combination products.
+It updates the prices according to the end price that is uploaded with a csv file.
 If you want to update these prices in **Prestashop 1.6** check: [Free module](https://www.prestashop.com/forums/topic/521717-free-module-new-price-list/).

 # How to use